kjasn/Simple-Bank/README.md

 - Each user can have many accounts with **different** currency.
 - Each email address can only bind one user, it means email field is unique.

-## Bcrypt Password
+## Encrypt Password

 Basically, we do not save plain password text, instead we prefer to save encrypted password.
-Here we use bcrypt to generate hashed password.
+Here we use `bcrypt` to generate hashed password.

 In this encrypt algorithm, we use a **random salt** and a cost(the iterate times) to encrypt the provided password: